heliosdrm/GRUtils.jl/usage/multipleplots.md

 # over the previous one:
 subplot(3, 1, 1, false)
 # This adds a plot covering the right third part of the figure,
-# erasing the previous one:
+# erasing the previous one, but not the first one:
 subplot(1, 3, 3)
 ```